 Rose temporary tattoos from Tattly are always a hit for our kids’ goodie bags.
 You could also use them in a rose tattoo station for another cool party activity.
 (Psst…they have scented floral tattoos too!)

 One of the Williams Sonoma Tea Set Cookie Cutters would make a nifty little gift all on its own; or put them to use.
-If you’re not sugar-ed out, bet your birthday kiddo’s guests would love to take home a polka-dot teapot cookie found at Hostess with the Mostess.
-She has so many awesome ideas for a Beauty and the Beast themed dessert table on her site, but these are a winner.
+If you’re not sugar-ed out, bet your birthday kiddo’s guests would love to take home a polka-dot teapot cookie by Cake 5 Sweet Designs that we found over at Hostess with the Mostess.
+Click over to see this party — so many awesome ideas for a Beauty and the Beast themed dessert table on her site, but these are a winner.